 Article 3: Members of these groups volunteer from the community.
 There are no entry requirements or dues.

-Article 4: Members shall refrain from using the name Dutchess County Progressive Action Alliance, or DCPAA, in press releases, letters, comments on social media, in conversation, or any public occasion, without the permission of DCPAA’s governance (the Connecting Circle).
+Article 4: Members shall refrain from using the name Dutchess County Progressive Action Alliance, or DCPAA, in press releases, letters to newspapers, comments on social media, in conversation, or any other public occasion, without the permission of DCPAA’s governance (the Connecting Circle).
 Members shall speak as private citizens, and not as representatives of DCPAA, unless permission is given to use the group’s name.
 Members shall, in any case, conduct themselves respectably in service of the public good.

 Article 6: Procedures to facilitate internal operation of DCPAA will be developed by the Connecting Circle as needed and amended as deemed appropriate.
 Connecting Circle meetings require a majority of representatives in attendance.
 Passing a proposal requires agreement through the use of the integrated decision-making process, or a majority vote of the representatives in attendance.
 Pre-arranged proxy voting arrangements are possible.
 A team qualifies to have a representative at Connecting Circle meetings if it has been approved as a legitimate group by the Connecting Circle, and that it is deemed by the Connecting Circle to be active.
 No one person may be a representative for more than one team.

 Article 9: Procedures to ensure orderly operation of DCPAA include the following:

 Section 1: How to Make a Proposal for a DCPAA Policy/Procedure

-Any member of DCPAA may propose a policy or procedure, in writing, to the Connecting Circle, which will use the ‘Integrative Decision-Making Process’ in its consideration of the proposal.
+Any member of DCPAA may propose a policy, procedure or action, in writing, to the Connecting Circle, which will use the ‘Integrative Decision-Making Process’ in its consideration of the proposal.

 Section 2: Procedures for Obtaining Approval from DCPAA for Meetings, Events and/or Actions

 What Requires Connecting Circle Approval

 Before carrying out any meetings, events and/or actions that require the use of DCPAA’s name, approval by DCPAA is required.
 This includes the following:

 the listing of DCPAA as a creator, host or co-sponsor of the meeting, event and/or action